gbdev/pandocs/content/Video_Display.md

 The two wait loops ensure that Mode 0 (and Mode 1 if we are at the end of a frame) will last for a few clock cycles after completion of the procedure.
-In V-Blank period it might be recommended to skip the whole procedure - and in most cases using the above mentioned DMA function would be more recommended anyways.
+If we need to wait for the VBlank period, it would be better to skip the whole procedure, and use a STAT interrupt instead.
+In any case, using the previously mentioned DMA function would be better than writing to OAM directly.

 ::: tip NOTE